 Skip to content ↓

-The Autism Support Centre (ASC)
+Autism Support Centre (ASC)

 At Merrylands Primary School we have an enhanced provision (ASC) for 8 pupils diagnosed with Autism (ASD).
 This is an enhanced support centre, not a specialist school.